-This page was created to help you choose options when building your perfect Wayfarer 247, Busker, or Swish (including Inlay Builds and Upgrades).
+We created this page to help you choose options when building your perfect Wayfarer 247, Busker, or Swish.
 Each section represents a finish, style, or feature that is possible on our framelock models.
 You will find unique descriptions pertaining to each section, please take a look to get a feel for what’s possible.
-When filling out the order form or emailing us directly feel free to either send links to photos as reference or use the section number plus photo number.
+When filling out an order form or emailing us directly feel free to either send links to photos as reference or use the section number plus photo number.
 Direct links to build forms:

-We use a variety of images to display true “real life" color of the knives, finishes, etc. All the images are white balanced to most accurately represent what they will look like in person.
+We use a variety of images to display true “real life" color of the knives, finishes, etc. Studio images are white balanced to most accurately represent what the knife will look like in person.
 However there will be some difference due to light conditions, photo quality, finish variety.
 Please keep this in mind when ordering.
 You can also explore our customers’ photos using #Olamic on Instagram.

 Titanium can be anodized four main colors with variation (spectrum) within that.
 The colors are blue, bronze, purple, and green.
 These colors will appear more matte or more shiny depending on the finish of the titanium prior to anodizing.
 Flat components also anodize differently from sculpted components.
 Certain finishes require multi-step processes to achieve their colors.
 Please note that not all specific colors can be replicated on all finishes and parts of the knife.
 We will do our best to accommodate within the limits of what anodized titanium can look like.